commercialhaskell/commercialhaskell/guide/maintainer-communication.md

 directly consulting you.
 For example, [see Roman's Haskell will](https://ro-che.info/articles/2014-02-08-my-haskell-will).

+__Communication continues up until release to Hackage.__ In most cases, simply merging in a pull request or pushing a commit to Github is insufficient.
+Most of your users will not be able to take advantage of an improvement in your library if it's just sitting in source control.
+When you make an improvement, and it's ready to be released, release it.
+And let users know that it's been released.

 __Be polite.__ With very rare exceptions, requesters honestly want to make your project better.
 Often times, that's obvious.
 In those cases, it's helpful to provide a quick comment like "thanks for the feedback."
 The difficult one is